-What is Event-Based Records Management?
+What is Event-Based Retention?

-Event-based records management requires that an event occur before the retention period begins.
+Event-based retention requires that an event occur before the retention period begins.
 For example, an organization might be required to keep employee performance reviews for three years after the employee’s last day of employment.
 In this case, the employee’s last day would start the retention period.
 The problem is that it can be difficult for organizations to automatically “flip the switch” to start the retention period.

 How Event-Based Retention Works in Office 365